With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreMoses Taylor Hospital Senior Mental Health is a mental health clinic in Lackawanna County, Pennsylvania, located at 700 Quincy Avenue, 18510 zip code.
-Moses Taylor Hospital Senior Mental Health offers hospital inpatient treatment.
-Moses Taylor Hospital Senior Mental Health provides group therapy, psychotropic medication and electroconvulsive therapy to adults and seniors 65 or older.
+Learn MoreMoses Taylor Hospital Senior Mental Health is a mental health clinic in Lackawanna County, PA, located at 700 Quincy Avenue, 18510.
+Moses Taylor Hospital Senior Mental Health provides hospital inpatient treatment.
+Moses Taylor Hospital Senior Mental Health offers psychotropic medication, activity therapy and electroconvulsive therapy to seniors 65 or older and adults.
 Moses Taylor Hospital Senior Mental Health also supports seniors or older adults and people with Alzheimer's or dementia.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.